- Some studies have found that as many as 20 percent of high school students and 40 percent of college students have self-harmed.

 You can do whatever you want to with this one.
 I have found all kinds of writing helpful when dealing with the urge to self-harm from creative writing to structured prompts.
 In their book, Gratz and Chapman suggest tracking the urges to self-harm throughout the day and then describing the urges.
 This has actually been very helpful in identifying when my urges are the strongest and how they feel.
 It's good to be as descriptive as possible.
 Sometimes the urge to self-harm can feel like a volcano erupting in my entire body and other times it's like an annoying itch that won't go away.
 Either way, it's better to put these feelings into words rather than let them fester inside.

 8. Hold something in your hand.

 Find something small that will fit in the palm of your hand.
 I have a small rock that my therapist gave me that she found on the beach.
 It's a light color, it's very smooth, and it isn't heavy so I carry it around in my purse with me.
 For me, an urge to cut is usually associated with not feeling grounded.
 Cutting myself typically helps me to feel grounded again.
-However, holding the rock in my hand or something else (play dough, a stress ball, fidget cube) can help create the sense of feeling grounded and which helps to move me away from the urge.
+However, holding the rock in my hand or something else (Play-Doh, a stress ball, a fidget cube) can help create the sense of feeling grounded and which helps to move me away from the urge.
 Try to keep something small with you at all times, just in case.

 9. Move around.